kennetholson/Happy-Camper/README.md

 # Happy Camper
  An Alexa skill designed to use the [ACTIVE API](http://developer.active.com/) to obtain campground information.
 You can ask Happy Camper for things such as a campground's description, amenities, pet policy, location, nearby attractions.
 You can also get a list of campgrounds near a certain location such as a city, park, or landmark.
+Happy Camper was built using Node.js and hosted on AWS Lambda.

 ## Happy Camper is now Available at the Amazon Skill Store
 ![alt text](https://github.com/kennetholson/Happy-Camper/blob/master/img/Screen%20Shot%202017-04-22%20at%2012.07.38%20PM.png "Skill Store Screenshot")